 Alight Motion offers professional-quality animation, motion graphics, visual effects, video editing, and video compositing features on iPhones, iPads, Android phones, and on Macs with Apple Silicon Chips.
 It also offers the ability to import branded animated graphics – an important feature for TV journalism.

-Alight is the closest thing to Adobe After Effects for a smartphone, and in this respect eclipses what is currently available for iPhones.
+Alight Motion is the closest thing to Adobe After Effects for a smartphone, and in this respect eclipses what is currently available for iPhones.

 You can access the user guide here, and watch the two-part introductory tutorials here:

-Adobe Premiere Rush was launched midway through 2018 for iOS, and an Android version became available in 2019.
+Adobe Premiere Rush is a powerful multitrack video editor for IOS and Android.
 If you already have an Adobe Creative Cloud license, then you can access the pro version of the app for free.
 Otherwise it costs $US9.99 a month.

 This makes it one of the more expensive smartphone video editing apps – but for this investment you get a powerful video editor with the ability to add motion graphics, adjust audio, and make colour adjustments – and if you’re a Creative Cloud user, the app offers cloud-syncing meaning you can start your edit in the phone and finish it on a desktop using CC software like Premiere Pro.